|

 you@yourname.com.

-Also, by doing business under your own domain name, a good service provider can offer you
+By doing business under your own domain name, a good service provider can offer you

-even be forwarded to people outside your physical location.
+could use the same domain. address.
+They can also be forwarded to people outside your physical location.

 Finally....ITS PORTABLE!
 If you've ever had to